Primary

 Set the incline to 45 degrees and lie face down with arms hanging straight toward the floor.
 The barbell path should be vertical—do not let it swing forward or back.
 Curl toward your face, squeeze hard at the top, and lower under control.

-Want Barbell Spider Curl in your program?
+See where Barbell Spider Curl fits in your weekly plan

 Set an incline bench at 45 degrees and lie face down.